osarinmwian/stanbicibtcReduceApkSize/README.md

 ## Building Animations

-To achieve a smooth user experience at `60fps` with low end devices as well as high end ones, the preffered libraries for constructing animations are:
+To achieve smooth user experiences at `60fps` with low end devices as well as high end ones, the preffered libraries for constructing animations are:

 - [React Native Moti](https://moti.fyi/ "moti"): For high level animations.
 - [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/docs/ "reanimated"): For more detailed animations.